stjude/fuzzion2_patgen/README.md

 ## Example: RNA fusion pattern from contig sequence

-The directory test/rna_fusion_contig has example scripts to generate fuzzion2 patterns from an example input file.
+The directory test/rna_fusion_contig contains scripts to generate fuzzion2 patterns from the example input file example.tsv.
 Output files are also provided.
 The scripts are:

 ```
 step1_cicero_no_config.sh